 Cashing in final salary pensions?
 How much will you get?

-Incredibly generous offers made to people with “final salary” pensions have continued to convinced thousands of savers that swapping the guaranteed income offered by these schemes for a cash lump sum is a serious consideration.
+Incredibly generous offers made to people with “final salary” pensions have continued to convince thousands of savers that swapping the guaranteed income offered by these schemes for a cash lump sum is a serious consideration.

 Such sky-high “transfer values” are one of the reasons savers are transferring out of their schemes, which also go by the name of “defined benefit” pensions.
 Flexibility over how you can use your money, including passing unused cash on to the next generation, is a further appeal of transfers to “defined contribution” pensions.